 If violations of the FCPA or other local laws occurred, the Company could be subject to fines, civil and criminal penalties, equitable remedies, including profit disgorgement and related interest, and injunctive relief.
 In addition, any disposition of these matters could result in modifications to our business practices and compliance programs.
 Any disposition could also potentially require that a monitor be appointed to review future business practices with the goal of ensuring compliance with the FCPA and other applicable laws.
 The Company could also face fines, sanctions, and other penalties from authorities in Mexico, as well as third-party claims by shareholders and/or other stakeholders of the Company.
 In addition, disclosure of the investigation or its ultimate disposition could adversely affect the Company's reputation and its ability to obtain new business or retain existing business from its current customers and potential customers, to attract and retain employees, and to access the capital markets.
-If it is determined that a violation of the FCPA has occurred, such violation may give rise to an event of default under the Company's credit agreement if such violation were to have a material adverse effect on the Company's business, operations, properties, assets, or condition (financial or otherwise) or if the amount of any settlement, penalties, fines, or other payments resulted in the Company failing to satisfy any financial covenants.
+If it is determined that a violation of the FCPA or other laws has occurred, such violation may give rise to an event of default under the Company's credit agreement if such violation were to have a material adverse effect on the Company's business, operations, properties, assets, or condition (financial or otherwise) or if the amount of any settlement, penalties, fines, or other payments resulted in the Company failing to satisfy any financial covenants.
 Additional potential FCPA violations or violations of other laws or regulations may be uncovered through the investigation.
-See Part I, Item 1A, "Risk Factors-We may be exposed to liabilities under the FCPA, and any determination that the Company or any of its subsidiaries has violated the FCPA could have a material adverse effect on our business and liquidity," "-Our investigation of our previous operations in Mexico may expose the Company to other potential liabilities in addition to any potential liabilities under the FCPA and cause the Company to incur substantial
+See Part I, Item 1A, "Risk Factors-We may be exposed to liabilities under the FCPA, and any determination that the Company or any of its subsidiaries has violated the FCPA could have a material adverse effect on our business and liquidity," "-Our investigation of our previous operations in Mexico may expose the Company to other potential liabilities in addition to any potential liabilities under the FCPA and cause the Company to inc

 In addition to the ultimate liability for disgorgement and related interest, the Company believes that it could be further liable for fines and penalties.
-The Company is continuing its discussions with the DOJ and SEC regarding the matters under investigation, but the Company cannot reasonably estimate the amount of any fine or penalty that it may have to pay as a part of any possible settlement or assess the potential liability that might be incurred if a settlement is not reached and the government were to litigate the matter.
-As such, based on the information available at this time, any additional liability related to this matter is not reasonably estimable.
-The Company will continue to evaluate the amount of its liability pending final resolution of the investigation and any related discussions with the government.
+The Company is continuing its discussions with the SEC regarding the matters under investigation, but the ultimate resolution could be higher than the accrual.
+Further, in the event that a settlement is reached, there can be no assurance as to the timing or the terms of any such settlement.